the-black-eagle/script.videolinks/readme.md

 ## Users

-This script requires skin support and a working youtube plugin
+This script requires skin support and a working youtube plugin.
+It also requires that your music files have been tagged with musicbrainz ID's, at the very least the artist and track MBIDs.
+The scanner *can* work to a certain degree without track MBIDs but it won't work at all without artist MBIDs.

 ## Skinners